On the o-minimal Hilbert's fifth problem

 Therefore, we had to show that: \begin{itemize} \item[(**)] definably compact definable groups have such finite covers by open definable subsets and, have o-minimal orientation sheaves and are orientable. \end{itemize}

-(iv) and (v) The existence of an o-minimal fundamental group in arbitrary o-minimal structures extending the o-minimal fundamental group from o-minimal expansions of fields (\cite{bo}) or ordered groups (\cite{ElSt07}, \cite{EdPa}) is one of the main novelties of this paper.
+(iv), (v) The existence of an o-minimal fundamental group in arbitrary o-minimal structures extending the o-minimal fundamental group from o-minimal expansions of fields (\cite{bo}) or ordered groups (\cite{ElSt07}, \cite{EdPa}) is one of the main novelties of this paper.
+See Subsections \ref{subsection new fund grp} and \ref{subsection coverings}.

 As observed in the concluding remarks of the paper \cite{eep}, this new o-minimal fundamental group, when relativized to a full subcategory ${\bf P}$ of the category of locally definable spaces, will have all the properties proved in \cite{eep} (including the good connection to definable covering maps and a Hurewicz theorem) if the following hold: \begin{itemize} \item[(P1)] \begin{itemize} \item[(a)] every object of ${\bf P}$ which is definably connected is uniformly definably path connected; \item[(b)] definable paths and definable homotopies in objects of ${\bf P}$ can be lifted uniquely to locally definable coverings of such objects; \end{itemize} \item[(P2)] Every object of ${\bf P}$ has admissible covers by definably simply connected, open definable subsets refining any admissible cover by open definable subsets. \end{itemize}

-Therefore, we also had to show that: \begin{itemize} \item[(***)] definably compact definable groups leave in such subcategories ${\bf P}$ on which the relativization of the new o-minimal fundamental group has the properties (P1) and (P2). \end{itemize}
+Therefore, we also had to show that: \begin{itemize} \item[(***)] definably compact definable groups live in such subcategories ${\bf P}$ on which the relativization of the new o-minimal fundamental group has properties (P1) and (P2). \end{itemize}

-The main tool we use to obtain (*), (**) and (***) is a consequence of the following result (\cite[Theorem 3]{epr}):
+The main tool we use to obtain (*), (**) and (***), see Section \ref{section torsions}, is a consequence of the following result (\cite[Theorem 3]{epr}):

 \begin{fact} If $G$ is a definable group, then there is a definable injection $G\to \Pi _{i=1}^mJ_i$, where each $J_i\subseteq M$ is a definable group-interval. \end{fact}